Change Point Detection of Events in Molecular Simulations using dupin

 To \textit{generate} the signal we compute the Voronoi polyhedron volume~\cite{voronoi1908,voronoi1908a} and MSM~\cite{mickel.etal2013} for spherical harmonics $l = 2, 4, 6, 8, 10, 12$ for each particle.
 For each feature, we \textit{map} to two distributions --- itself (no transformation) and the Voronoi tessellation neighbor average~\cite{lechner.dellago2008}.
 We then \textit{reduce} each distribution (raw and averaged) to six features: the 1st, 10th, and 100th greatest and least values.
 After \textit{reducing}, the MSM for each $l$ produces twelve features, six from the raw distribution and six from spatial averaging.
 Following \textit{aggregation}, we \textit{transform} the signal via feature selection through a mean-shift filter with sensitivity of $10e{-4}$.
-After the mean shift filter, we perform two different analyses.
-First, we take the filtered signal and \textit{detect} the change points using $C_1$ with \pkg{rupture}'s dynamic programming algorithm, using \pkg{kneed} for elbow detection with a sensitivity of 1, for $|K| \in [1, 10]$.
-For the second analysis, we follow filtering with the ML classifier dimensionality reduction (window size 80) introduced in Subsection~\ref{ssec:scheme-augmentation}.
+After the mean-shift filter is applied we are left with the signal containing several features which change significantly during the length of the trajectory.
+Some of the features that pass the mean-shift filter are shown in Figure \ref{fig:binary} (b).
+Next, we showcase two different detection approaches.
+In the first detection route, we take the filtered signal and \textit{detect} the change points using $C_1$ (linear cost function) with \pkg{rupture}'s dynamic programming algorithm, using \pkg{kneed} for elbow detection with a sensitivity of 1, for $|K| \in [1, 10]$.
+For the second detection route, we take the filtered signal and we first \textit{transform} the signal again by applying the ML classifier dimensionality reduction (window size 80) introduced in Subsection~\ref{ssec:scheme-augmentation}.
 We used 200 decision stumps (decision trees of depth one) on features selected by the mean-shift filter to classify windows halves.
+The test set size used was 0.4, which means that 40\% of the data in the window was not used for fitting.
 The zero-one loss is then smoothed over the neighboring three errors on each side with the mean signal filter.
-We then \textit{detect} events using an $L_1$ mean shift cost function~\cite{jandhyala.etal2013}.
+The new signal obtained from the ML classifier dimensionality reduction route was then used to \textit{detect} events using a $L_1$ mean-shift cost function~\cite{jandhyala.etal2013}.